gnodnooh/lab_entrance/README.md

-# Lab_Entrance_Resources
+# Lab_Entrance
-This repository contains resources for GSA Entrance Assignment.
+This repository contains resources for Lab Entrance Assignment.